 Edema is a condition where your legs, ankles, and feet swell up because the tissues are retaining fluid.
-If you have edema, Sowmya Puthalapattu, MD, at Kingwood Kidney Associates can provide effective treatments.
-To find out what’s causing the problem and make sure it’s not a sign of a serious underlying condition, call the office in Kingwood, Texas, or use the online booking tool.
+If you have edema, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, at Kingwood Kidney Associates can provide effective treatments.
+To find out what’s causing the problem and make sure it’s not a sign of a serious underlying condition, call the office in Humble, Texas, or use the online booking tool.

 Edema is swelling that typically develops in your legs, feet, and ankles, although it can affect any part of your body.
 The swelling is a result of a buildup of fluid in your tissues.